 Format for Submissions

 To ensure timely consideration of your proposed work, please provide the information outlined below.
 Please do not submit unsolicited complete manuscripts.
 It helps your case to know about the series and its guidelines as well.
+Some series have more particular submission guidelines.
 Your prospectus (not counting your vita, resume, or sample chapters) should be no longer than 2,000 words.
 (Poets, please note that the submission guidelines for Free Verse Editions are somewhat different.
 Review those guidelines here).
-This statement, which can take the form of a letter, should cover the following:
+This prospectus, which can take the form of a letter, should cover the following:

 - the names of the author(s) or editor(s);